-- ‘Violence is very common in the home.
-I ask a lot of my clients about abuse because no one should have to live in fear of their partners.’
+- ‘Violence at home is very common.
+I ask a lot of my clients about abuse, because no one should have to live in fear of their partner.’

-If you see specific clinical symptoms and are sure about your suspicion, you can ask specific questions about these (e.g. bruising).
+If you see specific clinical symptoms and you are sure that your suspicions are correct, you can ask specific questions about them (e.g. bruising).
 These could include:

 - ‘You seem very anxious and nervous.
 Is everything alright at home?’

-- ‘When I see injuries like this, I wonder if someone could have hurt you?’
+- ‘When I look at your injuries, I wonder if someone could have hurt you?’

 - ‘Is there anything else that we haven’t talked about that might be contributing to this condition?’